Studebaker: Network and other assets

-Many of Studebaker's dealers either closed, took on other automakers' product lines, or converted to Mercedes-Benz dealerships following the closure of the Canadian plant.
+Many of Studebaker's dealers either closed, took on other automakers' product lines, or converted to Mercedes-Benz dealerships following the Canadian plant's closure.
 Studebaker's General Products Division, which built vehicles to fulfill defense contracts, was acquired by Kaiser Industries, which built military and postal vehicles in South Bend.
 In 1970, American Motors (AMC) purchased the division, which still exists today as AM General.

 The grove of 5,000 trees planted on the proving grounds in 1937, spelling out the Studebaker name, still stands and has proven to be a popular topic on such satellite photography sites as Google Earth.
 The proving grounds were acquired by Bendix in 1966 and Bosch in 1996.
 After Bosch closed its South Bend operation in 2011, a part of the proving ground was retained and, as of April 2013, has been restored to use under the name "New Carlisle Test Facility".

-For many years a rumor persisted of the existence of a Studebaker graveyard.
-The rumor was later confirmed to be true when the remains of many prototype automobiles and a few trucks were discovered at a remote, heavily wooded site bounded by the proving grounds' high-speed oval.
-Most of the prototypes were left to rot in direct contact with the ground and full exposure to the weather and falling trees.
+For many years, a rumor persisted of the existence of a Studebaker graveyard.
+The rumor was later confirmed when the remains of many prototype automobiles and a few trucks were discovered at a remote, heavily wooded site bounded by the proving grounds' high-speed oval.
+Most of the prototypes were left to rot in direct contact with the ground, fully exposed to the weather and falling trees.
 Attempts to remove some of these rusting bodies resulted in the bodies crumbling under their own weight as they were moved, so now they exist only in photographs.

 However, there were a few notable exceptions.
 A few of the prototypes were rescued.
 The only example of a never-produced 1947 Champion wood-sided station wagon was restored and is on display at the Studebaker National Museum.